buildspace/buildspace-projects/GPT3_Writer/en/Section_2/Lesson_2_Add_in_OpenAI_API.md

 Nothing too crazy here.

 First, I created a state variable for `isGenerating`.
 This will let us easily create a loading state later so we can tell our users to wait for the OpenAI API to reply.
-Then, I create `apiOutput` — this will be where we story the output of the API we want to show the user.
+Then, I create `apiOutput` — this will be where we store the output of the API we want to show the user.

 Next, we hop into the `callGenerateEndpoint`.
 The summary: